Shelfy

 • Add notes on key takeaways

-• Tag by theme/argument
+• Tag by theme or argument

 • Include publication date

-• Note credibility/source type
+• Note credibility and source type

 System: